Ms Lin Way

 Research interests

 I have worked on projects involving satellite observations of degassing, thermal variations and deformation at both individual volcanoes and regionally (specifically Indonesia), as well as local studies of anthropogenic subsidence.
-I have experience with disaster response, where SAR-derived disaster maps are used to assist humanitarian efforts in the aftermath of earthquakes, hurricanes, floods, and volcanic eruptions both in Southeast Asia and globally.
+I have been involved with real-time disaster response, where SAR-derived disaster maps are used to assist humanitarian efforts in the aftermath of earthquakes, hurricanes, floods, and volcanic eruptions both in Southeast Asia and globally with regional and international stakeholders.

 Publications